shivanshkutlehria/Cloud-quiz-system/cloud-quiz-system/CLOUDQUIZ_UG_REPORT.md

 The rapid advancement of Artificial Intelligence and cloud computing technologies has opened new possibilities in the field of educational technology.
 Traditional Learning Management Systems (LMS) such as Moodle, Google Classroom, and Blackboard provide basic quiz and content management features but lack intelligent automation, real-time AI assistance, and integrated exam integrity monitoring.

 Educational institutions face several recurring challenges: teachers spend significant time manually creating quiz questions, exam integrity is difficult to maintain in online settings, and students receive limited personalised feedback after assessments.
-These gaps motivated the development of CloudQuiz — a system that integrates AI at every stage of the assessment lifecycle.
+These gaps motivated the development of CloudQuiz ï¿½ a system that integrates AI at every stage of the assessment lifecycle.

 The proliferation of large language models (LLMs) such as Meta's LLaMA series, combined with accessible APIs like Groq, has made it feasible to build production-grade AI features within student projects.
 Similarly, TensorFlow.js enables in-browser machine learning, making real-time camera-based proctoring possible without server-side video processing.